Keep Cool When Family Gatherings Get Heated

 Old jealousies and past slights have a way of resurfacing at the oddest times.
 When we return home or spend time with our siblings and other relatives, we revert to old roles.
 Suddenly, we come face to face with feelings that we may have tucked away in our everyday adult world.
 We remember that Grandpa always favored Johnny.
 That Maria always got the most attention.
 That Cousin Gertrude rarely disciplined her unruly children.

 What can you do?
 Accept the disagreements and conflict.
 “Being part of a family,” Castro says, “is to accept and recognize that these exist.”

-Regardless of how much we might fantasize, no family fits a perfect mold.
-In fact, it’s the discrepancy between anticipation and reality that can lead to problems — and disappointment.
+No family fits a perfect mold, regardless of how much we fantasize.
+In fact, the discrepancy between anticipation and reality can lead to problems — and disappointment.

 “So much of the conflict in these situations arises from our own feelings of perfection,” Castro adds.
 “We want things to go well, we want everyone to get along, but these expectation just make everything more stressful.
 Everything doesn’t have to be perfect for you to have a good time.”